EDWARD0987/UiPath_CurrencyConverter/README.md

 # UiPath_CurrencyConverter
-This Project is for currency converting using a uipath bot to do the transaction
+This Project is for converting currency using a uipath